What is the Madrid system of trademark registration?

 - The protection resulting from any international registration effected under the Madrid Protocol before the date of entry into force of the Philippines cannot be extended to it.
-Subsequent designations of the Philippines with respect to international registrations with date prior to July 25, 2012 are not allowed.
+Subsequent designations of the Philippines with respect to international registrations with dates prior to July 25, 2012 are not allowed.

-- Philippines will receive an individual fee for each request for territorial extension of protection of an international registration and the renewal of any such international registration.
+- The Philippines will receive an individual fee for each request for territorial extension of protection of an international registration and the renewal of any such international registration.

 Who can submit an international application through the Intellectual Property Office of the Philippines (IPOPHL) as an office of origin?

 An international application may be filed only by a natural person or a legal entity having an industrial or commercial establishment in, or being domiciled in, or a national of, the Philippines.

 Does an applicant need a basic mark to file an international application?

 Yes.
 Under the Madrid Protocol, an international trademark application may be based on a mark that has either already been registered (“basic registration”) or has been applied for, but not yet registered (“basic application”).